anshuldass/01.SQL/SQLServerFunctions/NumericAndDateTimeFunctions/Questions/NumericAndDateTimeFunctions_Practice_Questions - AdventureWorks2022.md

 ## 🔵 Advanced Level

 ### **11. Customer Age Calculation**
-From `Person.Person`, calculate each customer's age based on `BirthDate`.
+From `HumanResources.Employee`, calculate each customer's age based on `BirthDate`.

 ### **12. Days Since Last Purchase**
 From `Sales.SalesOrderHeader`, compute the number of days since the last `OrderDate` for each customer.